abel-research/ampscan/docs/index.rst

 ``conda install numpy scipy pyqt matplotlib vtk==8.1.0``

-For the most up to date version of ampscan, clone directly from the gitlab repository using:
+For the most up to date version of ampscan, clone directly from the github repository using:

 ``git clone https://github.com/abel-research/ampscan``